arnovb-github/PoshCommence/docs/Clear-CmcControlCharacters.md

 ### None
 ## NOTES
-Depending on the Commence version, some Commence fields will accept control characters when they should not.
+Some Commence fields will accept control characters when they should not.
 They can either be entered directly in the UI, copy/pasted, or written by the API.
-Depending on the fieldtype, this can cause unwanted side-effects, ranging from simply not being able to call a URL with a CRLF in it to Commence crashing on enrolls.
-This cmdlet will strip text-based fields from control characters.
+Depending on the fieldtype, this can cause unwanted side-effects, ranging from simply not being able to call a URL containing an unexpected CR/LF in it to Commence crashing on enrolls.
+This cmdlet will strip control characters from text-based fields.
 Tabs are replaced with spaces.
 Line endings and carriage returns are either removed completely or replaced with Windows line-endings.

 ## RELATED LINKS